ECC-BFMC/Documentation/source/data/hardwaresetupofcar.rst

                         instant consumption of

                         the entire vehicle.
-                        It has also some
+                        It has also the IMU embedded

-                        configurable aspects.
+                        in it

    `uSD Card`_          Micro SD card of 16GB.
 1          N/A               ~€5                    .. image:: ../images/hardwaresetupforcar/products/uSD.jpg
                         Serves as the